k1rill-fedoseev/react-chat/README.md

 ## Abilities

 * Registration ans authentication (_+cookies_)
-* Create chats and private messages
+* Create rooms and private messages
 * Send messages to your chats
-* Invite new users to chats using text search
+* Invite new users to rooms using text search
+* Delete messages
-* Delete messages, members from chats
+* Kick members from rooms
-* Leave rooms
+* Leave and return to rooms
 * See if users are online
 * See if users are typing messages
 * Single-page logic and live update
-* Update user and chat info
+* Update user and rooms info

 ## Used libraries